bauerDOTuzh/llm_bug_detection/readme.md

 **Important:**

-For file reading, it's recommended to run scripts from their directory within the container.
+To ensure proper file working, it's recommended to run scripts from their directory within the container.

 ## About this Repository